IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 With one click, you created a Git repository, populated it with example code, and automatically deployed the app.
 You then made a change and saw that the change was automatically deployed in Live Edit mode.

 You grew your project by inviting another member, created a backlog of work items, and planned a sprint.
-Acting as a new project member, you accepted the invitation, started working on a a task, made changes and deployed to a separate Bluemix URL.
+Acting as a new project member, you accepted the invitation, started working on a task, made changes, and deployed to a separate Bluemix URL.
 Then, you pushed the changed code and resolved the work item.

-Finally, as the project owner, you crated a production stage and deployed to a production URL.
+Finally, as the project owner, you created a production stage and deployed to a production URL.

 [1]: /tutorials/jazzeditor/images/runbar_green.png